p-hlp/distributed-source-separation/backend/README.md

 - Object Storage: [Minio](https://min.io/) (drop-in replacement for Amazon S3), used for storing large audio files and other binary data.
 - Database: [PostgreSQL](https://www.postgresql.org/), ensures reliable storage and management of application data.
 [Prisma](https://www.prisma.io/) ORM for easy interfacing with postgres.

+## Getting started

+For the api-gateway and the workers to be able to access/persist data we need to setup redis, minio and postgres.
+A docker compose setup is provided to easily do this.

+1. Go to `backend/docker/local`
+2. Copy `env.local.template` to `.env.local` and fill out the env vars with your secrets
+3. If you are on unix systems, set permission for the `localUp.sh` shell script with `sudo chmod +x ./localUp.sh`
+4. Run `./localUp.sh` to pull up the containers